caicloud/nirvana/cli/README.md

 Mamba supports the ability to bind you flags with ENV and add prefix automatically

-The following functions exist to aid working with ENV
+The following methods exist to aid working with ENV

 -   `AutomaticEnv()`
 -   `SetEnvPrefix(string)`
 -   `SetEnvKeyReplacer(*strings.Replacer)`

-*When working with ENV variables, it’s important to recognize that Mamba treats ENV variables as case insensitive.
+*When working with ENV variables, it’s important to recognize that Mamba treats ENV variables case insensitively.
 All ENV variables are treated as UPPER case*

-By using `AutomaticEnv` , you tell mamba to bind all flags with ENV automatically.
+By using `AutomaticEnv`, you tell mamba to bind all flags with ENV automatically.

 `SetEnvPrefix` is **always** working with `AutomaticEnv` .
 It makes mamba add a prefix while reading from env variables.

-By using  `SetEnvKeyReplacer` , you make mamba change the ENV by key replacer.
+By using  `SetEnvKeyReplacer`, you make mamba change the ENV by key replacer.
 For example, you can set a `UnderlineReplacer` to replace all `-` with `_` .

 >   **Note: If EnvKey is set, it will override the automatic env and does not automatically add the prefix.**